 Although more institutions of higher education (IHEs), particularly private institutions, are finally coming around to the realization that something is going on, and it’s not good, there is a remarkable shrugging of shoulders about what is, for many schools, an existential crisis.
 Even using overly conservative predictions based on current closure rates (1,200 colleges closed between 2014 and 2018 across all sectors), at least several hundred more colleges and universities will fail in the next ten years.
 And that number does not include the many more “walking dead,” that will technically be open, but insolvent.
-While the student debt crisis gets most of the media attention, institutional debt has increased by nearly 65% in the last five years and now exceeds two hundred billion dollars—and the impact will get much worse as institutions must divert more and more precious cash to debt service in the face of declining enrollments and revenue.
+While the student debt crisis gets most of the media attention, institutional debt has increased by nearly 65% in the last five years and is now close to three hundred billion dollars—and the impact will get much worse as institutions must divert more and more precious cash to debt service in the face of declining enrollments and revenue.

 It seems that institutions of higher education are unique in their collective powers of denial.
 Only a few years ago, nearly 800 colleges and universities were suddenly at risk of closure when their accreditor was sanctioned by the U.S. Department of Education.
 The sanction provided for roughly 18 months before the accreditor would be shut down and its accredited institutions would no longer qualify for federal financial aid.
 A few months into the crisis, I spoke with 23 member institutions and only one had any kind of actionable plan for moving to another accreditor—and they all knew with certainly both the timeline and the outcome!
 The only reason many of those institutions are still operating today is because there was a court stay against the closure.